Rawat890/Node-js-Course/Module1/Chapter1.md

 2.)
 Paypal adapted node js system from the Java system, So they transforned syste from java to ndoe js The system was build twice as faster in java and lesser 33% code and with fewer people as well as performed well in 2013

+3.)
+There is no window object in the node

+4.)
+Node js is modular based system , i.e. all vars and functions are inside the file scope